South Africa

 Johannesburg - Declining confidence levels among both the residential and non-residential building contractors suggest that the building industry may continue to see a significant slowdown in demand in the coming months, which does not bode well for the overall building industry.

 This negative outlook, particularly regarding the residential building industry, will continue to be driven by the upward cycle of interest rates.
-The probability that rates will increase again in August and October is set to further exacerbate the pressure on the industry.
+The probability that rates will increase again in August and October will exacerbate the industry's pressure further.
 With regard to the non-residential building sector, the negative impact of rising interest rates and input costs is likely to be counterbalanced, to some extent, by the build-up to the 2010 World Cup.
-Year-on-year real growth in total building plans passed declined significantly in May to -36.2% from positive growth of 9.6% in April.
-This decline was led by decreases in all three categories namely: non-residential building plans, which recorded growth of -15.6 % in May compared to 84.4% in April, growth in residential building plans declined from -3.1% in April to -45.7% in May and additions and alterations fell to -32.3% from -3.1% April
+Year-on-year real growth in total building plans declined significantly in May to -36.2% from positive growth of 9.6% in April.
+This decline was led by decreases in all three categories, namely: non-residential building plans, which recorded growth of -15.6 % in May compared to 84.4% in April.
+Growth in residential building plans declined from -3.1% in April to -45.7% in May and additions and alterations fell to -32.3% from -3.1% April.

 Crunch time for homeowners (Standard Bank)